- Download our Moving to São Paulo Guide (PDF)

 See Education and Schools in Brazil for more information on the country's public education system.

 Private schools in São Paulo

 São Paulo's private schools generally follow the Brazilian national curriculum.
-Some private schools have a Christian foundation and many offer bilingual instruction.
-Some expats prefer to send their children to these schools due to the higher level of education compared to public schools and lower fees compared to international schools.
-As classes may be predominantly taught in Portuguese, it’s important that children have at least some proficiency in the language.
+Some private schools have a Christian foundation, and many offer bilingual instruction.
+Some expats prefer to send their children to these schools due to the higher standard of education compared to public schools and lower fees compared to international schools.
+As classes may be predominantly taught in Portuguese, children should have at least some proficiency in the language.

 International schools in São Paulo

 International schools in São Paulo follow a variety of international curricula, including British, American, Japanese, French, German and Italian.
 They are usually sponsored in some way by their home governments.
 Some international schools in São Paulo are locally run and offer the Brazilian curriculum.
 Many of these schools also offer the International Baccalaureate (IB) diploma.

 As the demand for a place at international schools is high, parents are advised to begin the application process as soon as possible.
 Some schools may have vaccination requirements, so parents are encouraged to keep their children's records up-to-date to expedite the application process.